Meet the Arts Council Staff

-Crystal oversees the Council’s grantmaking programs, technical assistance initiatives, and fiscal sponsorship program.
+Crystal oversees the Arts Council’s communications.
 She has over a decade of program management experience, a dozen years working within the Santa Cruz arts ecosystem, and a lifetime of active engagement with the arts.

 Her creative pursuits include strumming on the ukelele, singing cover songs, cultivating a happy marriage, running around in the wilderness, and taking pictures.
 She carries a sketchpad with her wherever she goes.

 Kim brings a diverse professional background to her role with the Arts Council, with years spent in music publishing and copyright, event production and promotion, local sports organizations, and a fierce passion for community building.
-She will be applying her administrative super powers to all of the programs the Arts Council spearheads.
+She will be applying her communications super powers to Tannery and Arts Council programs.